amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 And then, I perform an exploratory visualization of the dataset.
 First, I plot a histogram showing the inputs per class using np.bincount() and display one instance for each class (0-42).
+The following histogram diagram is an exploratory visualization of the data set.

+![alt text][image1]

 The corresponding code are listed in `cell 5`.
-By using sorting function, I observer the smaller 15 classes are class [ 0 37 19 32 27 41 42 24 29 39 21 40 20 36 22] `(cell 6)`.
+Then, by using sorting function, I observer the smaller 15 classes are class [ 0 37 19 32 27 41 42 24 29 39 21 40 20 36 22] `(cell 6)`.

 **3. Design, train and test a model architecture**